simonangel-fong/Note_Humber/3rd/Machine_Learning/knn/knn.md

 ---

 ### Steps

-Step-5: Assign the new data points to that category for which the number of the neighbor is maximum.
-Step-6: Our model is ready.

 - **Step-1:** Select the **number K of the neighbors**
   - Firstly, we will choose the number of neighbors, so we will choose the k=5.